exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 GET {base_path}/actual_lect
 ```

 Returns the LECT that is agreed by validators supermajority now, if such exists.
-Otherwise, returns error.
+Otherwise, returns `null`.

 #### Parameters